Why Perimenopause Causes Anxiety and How to Find Relief

 Hormonal Fluctuations

 Estrogen helps regulate the production of serotonin, a neurotransmitter that promotes feelings of well-being.
 When estrogen levels decline, serotonin levels may drop, leading to mood swings and anxiety.
-Progesterone has a calming effect on the brain, and when it decreases, stress and worry can become more pronounced.
+Progesterone has a calming effect on the brain, and when its levels decrease, stress and worry can become more pronounced.

 Poor Sleep and Night Sweats